madrilene/lenesaile.com/src/en/blog/2022-10-26-wordpress.md

 {% youtube 'rhWhBi7W14A', 'How To Make A SLOW WordPress Site' %}

-Also, WordPress is easy to optimize for SEO, has eCommerce possibilities, and thanks to the plugin "Advanced Custom fields" great flexible content fields.
+Also, it's quite easy to make a WordPress site discoverable, it has eCommerce possibilities, and thanks to the plugin "Advanced Custom fields" great flexible content fields.

 The community is huge, and I have yet to encounter a problem that wasn't either already solved before or that I wasn't helped with instantly.